-There are numerous African dress designs which come in all forms.
-African dress designs are gaining a huge popularity in the fashion world across the globe.
+There are numerous African dress designs that come in all forms.
+African dress designs are gaining huge popularity in the fashion world across the globe.

-A range of fabrics are used to design African dresses.
-Among them are ankara styles, kitenge, kente cloth, dashiki styles, aso ebi, batakari/fugu etc.
+A range of fabrics is used to design African dresses.
+Among them are Ankara styles, kitenge, kente cloth, dashiki styles, Aso Ebi, batakari/fugu, etc.

 Since Africa is such a large and diverse continent, African traditional dresses differ throughout each country.